Should Women Preach? Katharina Schutz Zell

 For God's glory alone, not the Pope, saints, angels, or the mother Mary, because God is the author of their goodness

-The reformation taught there was no need for a priestly intermediary, that we are all members of the "priesthood of believers".
+The reformation taught there was no need for a priestly intermediary, and that we are all members of the "priesthood of believers".
 As such, Katharina Schutz Zell felt called to be a 'fisher of people'.
 Like many Reformers of the day, she was happy to approach God through Christ without any human as mediator.
 She was the most published female theologian of the reformation era.

 Reformers taught that marriage of clerical servants was Biblical.
 In 1523, Katharina Schutz married Matthew Zell and became the first Strassburg lady to marry a priest.